Fokus445/Google-Speech-Chatbot/readme.md

 ## Overview

-This project builds a voice-powered chatbot using Google APIs and PyAudio for a microphone stream and a Pygame.mixer as a response player.
+This project builds a voice-powered chatbot using Google APIs, PyAudio for a microphone stream and a Pygame.mixer as a response player.

 Here's how it works: